tm-pham/tm-pham.github.io/README.md

 09/2018 - 02/2022: **Member of Ph.D.
 Council Graduate School of Life Sicences (GS-LS)**, Utrecht

-- Activities include the composition of annual reports about individual programmes and discussion of those with the Executive Board of Studies, organisation of the annual PhD.
+- Activities include the composition of annual reports about individual programs and discussion of those with the Executive Board of Studies, organization of the annual Ph.D.
 Day and bimonthly Ph.D. events

 11/2015 - 01/2017: **Volunteer**, *Team Curriculum of Kiron Open Higher Education*